-Outside of the office you can find Alison outdoors-hiking, swimming, skiing, and ice skating while spending time with her husband, their two cats, and friends, or simply reading a good book!
+In her free time, Alison loves to be outdoors-hiking, swimming, skiing, and ice skating.
+She also relaxes by spending time with her husband, their two cats, or friends or by reading a good book.

 Alison is a member of the Academy of Nutrition and Dietetics, the Multidisciplinary Eating Disorder Association (MEDA) and the Massachusetts Dietetic Association.